verhage/dozer-model/README.md

+# Backport
+This branch is a backport of the Dozer Wicket Hibernate model to support Java 1.6 and Hibernate 3.2.7.ga

 # Dozer Wicket Hibernate model

 The Dozer Wicket Hibernate model is a Wicket IModel implementation to wrap a Hibernate object and keeping its changed values for several requests (instead of a simple LDM which re-loads a object from the database when re-attaching).
 To avoid serializing Hibernate proxies the model detaches any unintialized Hibernate proxies (they are replaced with custom `HibernateProxy` instances) that are re-attached when invoking a method on the proxy again, already initialized Hibernate proxies are deproxied.